stair-ch/snakehack-python/README.md

 # snakehack-python

 A simple snakehack written in Python.

-Visit [battlesnake.io/readme](http://battlesnake.io/readme) for API documentation and instructions for running your AI.

 This AI client uses the [bottle web framework](http://bottlepy.org/docs/dev/index.html) to serve requests and the [gunicorn web server](http://gunicorn.org/) for running bottle on Heroku.
 Dependencies are listed in [requirements.txt](requirements.txt).